Priyanshusingh0818/InvestIQ__Logic-Legion/README.md

-# 📈 InsightWealthJ – Real-Time Stock Market Prediction & Learning Platform
+# 📈 InvestIQ – Real-Time Stock Market Prediction & Learning Platform

-InsightWealthJ is an all-in-one real-time stock analysis platform tailored for short-term investors and beginners.
+InsvesyIQ is an all-in-one real-time stock analysis platform tailored for short-term investors and beginners.
 It combines deep learning-based price prediction, live sentiment analysis, educational tools, and user interaction features to make stock market investing more accessible and intelligent.

 ---